KickAssist/.github/profile/README.md

 If you would like to support the KickAssist Extension and get a custom badge on your name, you can get one by making a $5 donation via my PayPal Link or my Patreon Link.
 Or you can gift me a sub to a channel I'm active in, if I don't already have a sub.
 But please, ask me first!

-# Get Support on Discord
+# Get Support, Suggest Changes or New Features on Discord

 [![Discord Banner 3](https://discordapp.com/api/guilds/125694674382880768/widget.png?style=banner3)](https://discord.gg/invite/snvWEvg2C4)